 Australia rate hike brought nearer by inflation, wages - central bank

-The Reserve Bank of Australia's (RBA) Board saw core inflation rising above the bank's 2-3% target range in the March quarter.
+The Reserve Bank of Australia's (RBA) Board saw core inflation lifting above the bank's 2-3% target range in the March quarter and more firms were expecting to pass on price rises to consumers.
 Wage growth was still lagging but likely to pick up as the unemployment rate fell to 4% and below.

 "These developments have brought forward the likely timing of the first increase in interest rates," the minutes showed.
 "Over coming months, important additional evidence will be available on both inflation and the evolution of labour costs."